 In addition, in the days before jewelers understood how to handle and work opals this precious stone properly, the jewels would often dry out and break while being cut, polished or mounted.
 Naturally, this was considered bad luck.
 So, bench jewelers often stopped buying the beautiful gemstone altogether.
 Thanks to Sir Walter Scott and jewelers' superstition, the European opal market was destroyed for almost 50 years without any real merit.
 Empress Eugenie, wife of Napoleon III of France, refused to wear the opal gemstone, as did many others, regardless of whether they had read Sir Scott's story.

 Thankfully, nearly half a century later in 1877, an amazing black opal was found in South Wales in Australia.
 Absolutely gorgeous and incredibly fiery, these black opals took the world by storm, and the opal market was finally revived.
 The discovery of these beautiful opal gems solidified Australia as the principal source of both black and white opal jewelry.

 Today, these precious stones are no longer associated with curious lore or superstition.
 As October's birthstone, these beautiful opal pieces are worn and loved by people everywhere.
 We own some of the most antique opal rings, including black and white opal jewels from the famous Lightning Ridge mines in Australia.
 Because of all the potential colors and patterns, no two precious stones are ever exactly alike.
 They are like small paintings with varying patterns and colors.
 Whether you are looking for a stunning opal ring or a diamond and opal necklace, M.S.
 Rau offers a number of stunning opal pieces.

 So as we close out the month of October, for which opal is the birthstone, it's time to truly embrace the beauty and uniqueness of this gemstone.
 Whether you believe the opal superstition and folklore or not, there's no doubt that October's birthstone makes for a stunning piece of jewelry.
 If you are looking for a guide to opals, M.S.
 Rau offers the perfect resources for you.
-Shop our jewelry made with fine opals and diamonds through our online selection today.
+Shop our jewelry selection, including exquisite opal rings for women, on our website.